martinsgmx/kosmos-py/README.md

 # Kosmos - technical test

-## How to setting up environment and install dependecies
+## How to setting up environment and install dependencies

 With `uv` create an new environment: